thomaseleff/AutoEq-Device-Manager/README.md

 # AutoEq Device Manager
-The AutoEq Device Manager integrates the [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) parametric equalizer for Windows with the [AutoEq](https://github.com/jaakkopasanen/AutoEq) project, providing a system-tray tool to switch playback devices and apply audio device EQ profiles.
+The AutoEq Device Manager integrates the [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) parametric equalizer for Windows with the [AutoEq](https://github.com/jaakkopasanen/AutoEq) project, providing a system-tray tool to switch playback devices and apply audio device equalizer profiles.
 This tool is written in Windows PowerShell and utilizes the [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) module to manage Windows playback devices.

 ![AutoEq Device Manager Animation](/assets/AutoEqDeviceManager_Animation_v1.5.1.gif)

 # Features
 - Ability to switch between any connected audio playback device
-- Ability to change or remove parametric EQ profiles for any number of audio playback devices, configurable by device type ('Speaker' or 'Headphone')
+- Ability to change or remove parametric equalizer profiles for any number of audio playback devices, configurable by device type ('Speaker' or 'Headphone')
 - Output window for viewing status of the application tasks
-- Dynamic tool-tip for the system-tray tool icon displaying the previously selected playback device and EQ profile on mouse over
+- Dynamic tool-tip for the system-tray tool icon displaying the previously selected playback device and equalizer profile on mouse over
 - Narrator setting, allowing for enabling or disabling audio read-out of selections made in the system-try tool in the default Windows Narration voice
 - Notification setting, allowing for enabling or disabling balloon-tip notifications on application processes
-- Connectivity with EqualizerAPO Configurator to easily install EqualizerAPO for audio playback devices and with the EqualizerAPO Editor to easily modify EQ profiles.
+- Connectivity with EqualizerAPO Configurator to easily install EqualizerAPO for audio playback devices and with the EqualizerAPO Editor to easily modify equalizer profiles.

 # Installation
 Instructions for setting-up the AutoEq Device Manager.